OceanDataTools/sealog-server/README.md

 This will respond with:
 ```
 {
-    "deleted":0,
-    "errors":0,
-    "insertedIds":["6ad467beb0f844c49dcc5078"],
-    "inserted":1,
-    "modified":0
+    "acknowledged": "true",
+    "insertedId":"6ad467beb0f844c49dcc5078"
 }
 ```

-The value associated with the variable `"insertedIds"` is the UID for the event.
+The value associated with the variable `"insertedId"` is the UID for the event.
 Event UIDs are unique and can be used to directly access the event for the purposes of reading/editing/deleting.

 Using this technique scripts can be developed to allow scripts, software or even hardware like Arduinos to submit events to the Sealog Server without the need to hard-code in usernames and passwords.